 If you've ever smelled your man and thought, "Baby, I'd love to eat you on a cracker," science can explain.

-In a recent study, Swiss researchers took sweat samples from men and women's armpits, mixed them with the enzymes from bacteria normally found there and discovered that men smell like cheese and women smell like grapefruits or onions.
+In a study, Swiss researchers took sweat samples from men and women's armpits, mixed them with the enzymes from bacteria normally found there, and discovered that men smell like cheese and women smell like grapefruits or onions.
 That's right: grapefruit or onion.
-So, if your man's ever been tempted to sprinkle sugar on you in the morning or sauté you in olive oil for taco night, there you have it.

-The Swiss company that sponsored the study researches fragrance and flavors for food and cosmetics companies.
-So, a year or two from now, perhaps there will be new deodorants on the market with names like Grapefuit Be-Gone! or Onion, Oh-No-You-Didn't.
-If not, there are always these sexy scents as old standbys.
+The Swiss company that sponsored the study researches fragrances and flavors for food and cosmetics companies.
+So a year or two from now, perhaps there will be new deodorants on the market with names like Grapefuit Be-Gone! or Onion, Oh-No-You-Didn't.
+If not, there are always other sexy scents as old standbys.